New York BetMGM Bonus Code - First Bet Offer: Up to $1500 Back in Bonus Bets

 How to Bet

-If you've never played on BetMGM before, it's easy to get started.
-You only need your computer or mobile device to sign up, plus a method of payment to make your first deposit.
-Just follow our link and the BetMGM site or app will guide you through the process.
+If you haven't used BetMGM before but have been wanting to give it a shot, getting registered is simple.
+First, use your computer, phone, or mobile device to sign up, and ensure you have a method of payment ready to make your first deposit.
+Then just click our link and let the BetMGM site or app guide you through the registration process.

-If you're wanting to put money on a game matchup today but want some help getting started, here's a quick rundown.
-Wagering on the moneyline, spread, and over/under are some of the most common ways to place bets.
+If you're looking to bet on a game game today but would like some help getting started, here's a quick rundown.
+Wagering on the moneyline, spread, and over/under are some of the most common ways to make bets.
 A moneyline bet means that you think one of the teams will win the game.
 Pretty simple, right?
 If you bet $10 with -110 odds and the team you picked does win, you'd get back $19.

-While it can be a bit more complicated, betting against the point spread can provide a larger payout in certain situations.
-If a team, for example, is -6 on the spread, the -6 means that they must win by at least seven points to "cover the spread."
-But if they don't win by enough points, tie, or lose, then their opponent will "cover" the spread, making them the winning side of the bet.
+While it can be a little more complicated, betting against the spread can offer a bigger payout or better chance to win in certain situations.
+If a team, for example, is +3, the +3 means that they must win, tie, or lose by no more than the spread amount to "cover."
+But if their opponent wins by more than the spread, then they will "cover" the spread, making them the winning side of the wager.

-Betting on the over/under, or point total, is a much simpler way to bet.
-Just pick whether you think the combined score of both teams will be above or below a particular number at the conclusion of the contest.
-Let's say you bet $10 on the over, with odds of -110.
-You'd get back $19 if you pick correctly.
+The over/under, or total, is much simpler.
+You just pick whether the combined score of both teams in this game will be above or below 56.5 when all is said and done.
+Bet $10 on the over, with odds of -110, and you'll get $19 back if you're right!

 Games in New York Today